Freed for Confrontation

 The time has come for me to bring a close to my inspection of Jon Coutts' A Shared Mercy.
 The book has been invigorating and enlightening.
 By springboarding off Karl Barth's enumeration of Christ's atonement and the forgiveness of sin, a particularly Christian forgiveness seems more real than I previously imagined.

-To bring my inspection to a close — while you waiting for my review — I wanted to touch briefly on Coutts depiction of confrontation and confession.
+To bring my inspection to a close — while you wait for my review — I wanted to touch briefly on Coutts depiction of confrontation and confession.
 Though there are many pastoral details that will accompany every real life example, there are some rucial building blocks to Christian forgiveness and restoration in confession,

 "Common sense tells us that 'one cannot forgive an innocent person,' but one would not know it from the way forgiveness is commonly practiced.
 The notion of unconditional forgiveness may lend to this.
 Often forgiveness is constructed in such a way as to enable the forgiver not to confront the guilty party, or is issued in such a way as to avoid any assessment of the objective guilt involved ...
 In the precedence of [Christ's] forgiveness, persons are freed for confrontation as they entrust it to God and come under the judgment of grace themselves."
 (138-139)